Florida Ethnic Media Conference (June 2017)

 - Social media tools and metrics

-- How to leverage university partnerships for ethnic media
+- How to leverage community and university partnerships for ethnic media

-The conference is free to accepted participants with one night of hotel expenses for those coming from a distance.
+The conference is free to accepted participants.
+Hotel accommodations MAY be provided for the night of June 8, 2017, based upon availability.
 We encourage applications from more than one person in your organization.
 To apply now, go here.

 Here’s Our Schedule